AndrejKolar/push-tester/README.md

 }
 ```

-### iOS .pem certificates
+### iOS .pem cert/key pairs

+For iOS push messages it's recommended to use Provider Authentication Tokens (`.p8`), but if you are still using cert/key pairs convert the `cert.cer` certificate and the `key.p12` private key to `.pem` files.

-Download the .cer file from [Apple Developer](https://developer.apple.com) and import it to the keychain (needs to be the same keychain where the certificate signing request for the push cert was created).
+Download the `.cer` file from [Apple Developer](https://developer.apple.com) and import it to the keychain (needs to be the same keychain where the certificate signing request for the push cert was created).
 Export the `.p12` private key from the certificate

-In the directory with both the cert.cer and key.p12 run the following commands to create .pem files
+In the directory with both the `cert.cer` and `key.p12` run the following commands to create `.pem` files

 ```
 openssl x509 -in cert.cer -inform DER -outform PEM -out cert.pem